prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 10: Verify Role Update

-Confirm that the role update is successful.
+The user's details will update to reflect the new role assignments.

 ![Step 10: Verify Update](./screenshots/user.cy.ts/10_verify_update.png)